What is a barista?

 |Barista Training Course level 1&2||John Doyle’s barista training facility at Sandringham||$350||• Certificate of attendance|

-Needless to say, these courses and barista certificates are not exclusive to certain institutes.
+These courses and barista certificates are not exclusive to certain institutes.
 They can also be completed at the many training organisations spread across Australia at dozens of locations such as Melbourne, Sydney, Perth, Brisbane or Adelaide or any other city.

-The Australian Barista Academy is another coffee school that offers a course that focuses entirely on the ingredients and their preparation, and develops the palate to recognise and savour subtle differences.
+The Australian Barista Academy is another coffee school that offers a course that focuses entirely on the ingredients and their preparation and develops the palate to recognise and savour subtle differences.